luloxi/quaxly-dapp/README.md

 # Quaxly DAO

+Quadratic voting DAO on a full stack monorepo

+# Smart contracts

 Suite to deploy and test Quaxly DAO contracts.

-# Smart contracts
+## Setting up

 1. Open a terminal on `hardhat` folder
 2. Run `yarn` on hardhat folder to install dependencies.
 3. Change name of file **.env.example** to **.env**
-4. Fill in the corresponding variables to the blockchain you want to deploy to
+4. [Fill in the corresponding variables](#filling-the-env-file) to the blockchain you want to deploy to

+## Deploying

+- Run `yarn hardhat run scripts/deployAll --network BLOCKCHAIN_NAME_HERE` but replacing BLOCKCHAIN_NAME_HERE for `mumbai`, `goerli`, or `mainnet`

+In a future version this may be prompted by the script

+## Testing

+- Run `yarn hardhat test`

+In a future version this may include staging tests

 ## Filling the .env file